 An active philanthropist, Mather contributed heavily to his alma mater, and to the Holden Arboretum in Geauga County, Ohio.
 He was a trustee of WESTERN RESERVE UNIVERSITY, the Home For Aged Women, and the HORACE KELLEY ART FOUNDATION.

 In 1953 he founded the S. LIVINGSTON MATHER CHARITABLE TRUST to support educational, health, and welfare programs.
 In 1955 he was the principal donor to the State of Ohio of over 400 wooded acres north of Chardon, known as Big Creek Reservation.

 Mather lived in Mentor.
 He married twice.
 In 1906 he married Grace Fleming Harmon with whom he had four children: Samuel Harman, Grace Flora Hosmer, Elizabeth Harman McMillan, and Samuel Livingston.
 Grace died in 1931.
 In 1932 he married Alice Nightengale Keith.
 They had no children.
 An Episcopalian, he is buried in LAKE VIEW CEMETERY.

-S. Livingston Mather Family Papers, WRHS.
+Finding aid for the S. Livingston Mather Family Papers, WRHS.

 Finding aid for the Mather Family Papers, WRHS.